-Pro Football Hall of Fame wide receiver Terrell Owens hasn’t played in the NFL for eight years, but his attempt to remain relevant is rather cutting edge.
-The 44-year-old still believes he can play the game that made him famous, and he still hasn’t met a microphone he doesn’t love, which makes his latest interview about as shocking as thunder coming after lightning.
+Pro Football Hall of Fame wide receiver Terrell Owens hasn’t played in the NFL since 2010, but his attempts to remain relevant are rather cutting edge.
+The now 46-year-old still thought he could play the game that made him famous, and he still hasn’t met a microphone he doesn’t love, which makes his interview last year about as shocking as thunder coming after lightning.

 Ever since Owens entered the NFL as a third-round pick in the 1996 NFL Draft by the San Francisco 49ers, he has gone against the grain — That’s just who he is.
 The 6-foot-3 wide out has forever been outspoken and was oftentimes controversial while being a damn good football player with nearly 16,000 receiving yards and over 150 touchdowns throughout his career.

 Heck, Owens, who played for the 49ers, Philadelphia Eagles, Dallas Cowboys, Buffalo Bills, and Cincinnati Bengals from 1996-2010, even had his own Hall of Fame ceremony instead of giving a speech in Canton.